Impervious Cover Assessment

 A previous ICPRB study on the Middle Potomac River Watershed Assessment found drastic alteration in flows when impervious surface exceeds 0.4 to 2.1 percent.
 Building on this knowledge, a study released in September, 2015 by ICPRB, entitled The Effects of Impervious Cover on Streamflow under Various Watershed Conditions in the Potomac Basin: Phase 1, found that impervious cover is particularly prone to altering streamflows in watersheds with steep slopes.
 Small headwater streams are especially susceptible to the impacts of impervious cover.

 Phase 2 of the study explored the question using the latest data at a higher spatial resolution.
 The results of the Phase 2 study underscored the significance of impervious cover as it relates to streamflow alteration.
 It provided practical information on susceptibility to alteration for certain types of watersheds.
-The results of this work are tentatively slated for publication in the October 2018 issue of the Journal of the American Water Resources Association.
+The final product of Phase 2, Streamflow Alteration from Impervious Cover: Are All Watersheds Created Equal?, was published in the Journal of the American Water Resources Association, 54(6), 1169-1374.

 This effort is funded by EPA Region 3 and ICPRB.